 IF YOU'RE GOING TO CURVE IT, YOU HAVE TO CONTROL IT

 Photo by Dom Furore

 If you're like almost every golfer I play with, you want to be able to hit a big, high draw off the tee.
 That's the shot for righties that starts a little right of the target but curves back toward it.
 It's a nice ball flight to look at, and it has a lot of utility if you can do it on command.
 It's my stock shot on tour.

 There are a lot of ways to get the ball to draw, but it happens for only one reason: At impact, the clubface is open to the target but closed to the swing path.
 So the first thing you need to do is make sure your swing path comes from inside the target line on the downswing.
 If your clubface is closed to this path but open to the target when it meets the ball, you'll get that draw.

 To help swing down from the inside, set up with the alignment of your shoulders pointing right of the target line while your hips and feet are still in line with it.
 Then swing along your shoulder line, and the ball should draw.
 One more note: Only tee the ball so about half of it is above the top of the driver.
 Any higher and you risk popping the ball up and losing distance.

 I hope the tips for these three drives sound simple.
 Why would you want to make it any harder to hit them on command?

 LIVES Bradenton, Fla.

-STORY Won her first major title at the KPMG Women's PGA at Atlanta Athletic Club in June 2021, giving her a sixth LPGA Tour title.
-Korda ascended to World No. 1 with the victory.
+STORY Won her first major title at the KPMG Women's PGA at Atlanta Athletic Club in June 2021.
+Korda ascended to World No. 1 with the victory and held it longer than an American in history until reliquishing it in January 2022.
+In August 2021, she won the gold medal at the Tokyo Olympics.
 Korda qualified for the U.S. Women's Open at 14 and has been a budding star in golf, along with her sister, Jessica, ever since.